rust-lang/rfcs/text/0000-inferred-type-aliases.md

   associated types.

-3. **Do**, assuming that you keep in mind 1), use `_` as a means to name the type of an expression with a [voldemort type] somewhere inside it.
+3. **Do**, assuming that you keep in mind 1), use `_` as a means to name the type of an expression with a [unnameable type] somewhere inside it.

 ## Teaching this